 according to information provided below.

-- The selection process will also imply an interview
+- The selection process will imply an interview

 Students admitted to the IHL Legal Clinic will subsequently start their activities in the same week